November 5- December 4, 2019

 Guest Jurors: Peter Mars and Ciro Quintana (images above)

 When Pop-ART emerged in the 1960s, it was not merely about bold colors and celebrity culture; it brought the popular world, from cartoons and advertising, into the realm of high art.
 Throughout its existence, artists take objects of everyday life and force the viewer to look at them in a new way.
 Especially with the emphasis on social media, the bridge between low and high art is more obscured.
-TACHP is searching for artists who employ popular images and iconography into their work that reflect what is current in today’s culture in a way that makes us think about our lives differently.
+TACHP selected 22 artists who employ popular images and iconography into their work that reflect what is current in today’s culture in a way that makes us think about our lives differently.

 Opening Reception: November 15, 5:30-7:30